lsst-dm/dmtn-091/index.rst

 UD_COSMOS   9813    TOTAL   177       Size: 3.2 TB
 =========   =====   ======  ========= ==========

    This dataset satisfies the definition above for a MEDIUM dataset.

 LARGE
 =====

 1. HSC SSP PDR1 and PDR2

   The full HSC SSP Public Data Release 1 (PDR1) dataset has been processed by LSST DM twice.
 This is a LARGE dataset.
 The timescale for these runs is essentially as-needed.
 The processing of these large dataset could be increased as the workflow and orchestration tooling for automated execution improves.
 We expect this scale of processing to always require some manual supervision (but significantly less than it does today).
 As more data becomes available with future SSP public releases, we expect this dataset to grow to include them.

+  See reports at:

- - `Cycle S17 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S17B+HSC+PDR1+reprocessing>`_
+    * `Cycle S17 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S17B+HSC+PDR1+reprocessing>`_
- - `Cycle S18 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S18+HSC+PDR1+reprocessing/>`_
+    * `Cycle S18 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S18+HSC+PDR1+reprocessing/>`_

   The HSC Public Data Release 2 (PDR2) dataset was released by HSC in the Summer of 2019.
 This dataset has been copied to NCSA and is now available at `/datasets/hsc/raw/ssp_pdr2`.
 It is appropriate for DRP and for AP testing and performance monitoring.
 As with PDR1, PDR2 is similarly a LARGE dataset.

 DESIRED DATASETS
 ================
-In the future, there are at least two additional dataset scales that would be useful:
+In the future, there are at least two additional dataset needs:

 1. Less Large LARGE

    Some important features of data are sufficiently rare that it's hard to include all of them simultaneously in just the three tracts of the RC dataset.
 A dataset between the RC and PDR1/2 scales, run perhaps on monthly timescales (especially if RC processing can be done weekly as automation improves), would be useful to ensure coverage of those features.
 10-15 tracts is probably the right scale.

 2. Missing Features

    Three important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC SSP PDR1/2 and RC2:

       - Differential chromatic refraction (HSC has an atmospheric dispersion corrector).

       - LSST-like wavefront sensors (HSC's are too close to focus to be useful for learning much about the state of the optical system).

       - Crowded stellar fields.

    A (not yet identified) DECam dataset could potentially address all of these issues, but characterizing the properties of DECam at the level already done for HSC may be difficult, and would probably be necessary to fully test the DM algorithms for which DCR and wavefront sensors are relevant (e.g., physically-motivated PSF modeling).
 Many non-PDR1/2+RC2 HSC datasets do include more interesting variability or crowded fields, so it *might* be most efficient to just add one of these to our test data suite, and defer some testing of DCR or wavefront-sensor algorithms until data from ComCam or even the full LSST camera are available.

 DRP Summary
 ===========

 CI, SMALL, MEDIUM, and LARGE datasets exist suitable for significant amount of Science Pipelines performance monitoring.
 The addition of a dataset on a crowded field would help exercise a key portion of the Science Pipelines that currently is uncertain.
 Technical investigations of (1) using wavefront-sensor data and (2) a system without an ADC may wait until commissioning data is available from ComCam or the full LSSTCam.

 =================